 Visitors can apply for an observership programme.
 Those wishing to apply must have GMC registration.
 You can apply for GMC registration directly through the main GMC website, alternatively The Royal College of Physicians run a medical training initiative which facilitates GMC registration and provides sponsorship for a Tier 5 visa.
 You can find out more about their Medical Training Initiative by visiting their website.

-It is recommended to undertake a placement of 4 weeks.
+It is recommended to undertake a placement of a minimum of 12 weeks.
 You will get exposure to various areas in the department including our emergency medical unit.

 We offer three distinct emergency department (A&E) services: